Modularity of preferential attachment graphs: Volume and edge density

 where

 \end{theorem}

-To grasp the intuition hidden behind the above concentration results, it is helpful to know that there is a relation between the structure of the graph $T_{hn}$ and the structure of a random graph $\hat{G}$ on the vertex set $[M]$ in which every edge $\{i,j\}$ (for $i,j \in [M]$) is present with probability $1/(2\sqrt{ij})$, independently of the other possible edges (consult Section 4 in \cite{Bol_Rio_diameter} by Bollob{\'a}s and Riordan).
-In particular, we will see that, for any set $\tilde{S}$, the values $\mu(\tilde{S})$ and $\mu(\tilde{S})^2$ are closely related to the expected value of $\vol_{\hat{G}} (\tilde{S})$ and $e_{\hat{G}}(\tilde{S})$, respectively.
+To grasp the intuition hidden behind the above concentration results, it is helpful to know that there is a relation between the structure of the graph $T_{hn}$ and the structure of a random graph $\hat{G}$ on the vertex set $[M]$ in which every edge $\{i,j\}$ (for $i,j \in [M]$) is present with probability $1/(2\sqrt{ij})$, independently of the other possible edges (in particular, a loop at vertex $i$ is present with probability $1/(2i)$, consult Section 4 in \cite{Bol_Rio_diameter} by Bollob{\'a}s and Riordan).
+We will see that, for any set $\tilde{S}$, the values $\mu(\tilde{S})$ and $\mu(\tilde{S})^2$ are closely related to the expected value of $\vol_{\hat{G}} (\tilde{S})$ and $e_{\hat{G}}(\tilde{S})$, respectively.

 Let $\tilde{S} \subseteq [M]$.
 The number of inner edges of $\tilde{S}$ in $\hat{G}$, $e_{\hat{G}}(\tilde{S})$, satisfies